kids-first/kf-somatic-workflow/README.md

     - `contamination_adjustment`: FALSE
     - `genomic_hotspots`: `tert.bed`.
 Tab-delimited BED formatted file(s) containing hg38 genomic positions corresponding to hotspots.
 This can be obtained from our cavatica reference project
     - `protein_snv_hotspots`: [hotspots_v2.xls](https://www.cancerhotspots.org/files/hotspots_v2.xls).
 Column-name-containing, tab-delimited file(s) containing protein names and amino acid positions corresponding to hotspots.
 Recommend pulling the two relevant columns for SNVs only, and convert to tsv
-    `protein_indel_hotspots`: [hotspots_v2.xls](https://www.cancerhotspots.org/files/hotspots_v2.xls).
+    - `protein_indel_hotspots`: [hotspots_v2.xls](https://www.cancerhotspots.org/files/hotspots_v2.xls).
 Column-name-containing, tab-delimited file(s) containing protein names and amino acid position ranges corresponding to hotspotsRecommend pulling the two relevant columns for SNVs only, and convert to tsv
-    bcftools_annot_columns: `"INFO/AF"`. csv string of columns from annotation to port into the input vcf `bcftools_annot_vcf`: `af-only-gnomad.hg38.vcf.gz`.
+    bcftools_annot_columns: `"INFO/AF"`. csv string of columns from annotation to port into the input vcf
+    - `bcftools_annot_vcf`: `af-only-gnomad.hg38.vcf.gz`.
 Yes, same as the Mutect2 reference listed above.
-    `bcftools_public_filter`: `'FILTER="PASS"|INFO/HotSpotAllele=1'`.
+    - `bcftools_public_filter`: `'FILTER="PASS"|INFO/HotSpotAllele=1'`.
 This phrase will allow `PASS` only **or** `HotSpotAllele` variants into the public version of variant call output.
-    `gatk_filter_name`: `["NORM_DP_LOW", "GNOMAD_AF_HIGH"]`.
-These correspond to the recommended filter expression `gatk_filter_expression`: `["vc.getGenotype('<input_normal_name> ').getDP() <= 7"), "AF > 0.001"]`.
+    - `gatk_filter_name`: `["NORM_DP_LOW", "GNOMAD_AF_HIGH"]`.
+These correspond to the recommended filter expression
+    - `gatk_filter_expression`: `["vc.getGenotype('<input_normal_name> ').getDP() <= 7"), "AF > 0.001"]`.
 Array of filter expressions to establish criteria to tag variants with.
 See [annotation subworkflow docs](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for a more detailed explanation.
 See https://gatk.broadinstitute.org/hc/en-us/articles/360036730071-VariantFiltration for general JEXL syntax
-    `disable_hotspot_annotation`: false
+    - `disable_hotspot_annotation`: false
-    `maf_center`: `"."`.
-Sequencing center of variant called `funcotator_data_sources_tgz`: [funcotator_dataSources.v1.6.20190124s.tar.gz](https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator) - need a valid google account, this is a link to pre-packaged datasources from the Broad Institute.
+    - `maf_center`: `"."`.
+Sequencing center of variant called
+    - `funcotator_data_sources_tgz`: [funcotator_dataSources.v1.6.20190124s.tar.gz](https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator) - need a valid google account, this is a link to pre-packaged datasources from the Broad Institute.
 Any of the tar.gz files will do.
-    `annotsv_annotations_dir_tgz`: [annotsv_311_annotations_dir.tgz] - These annotations are simply those from the install-human-annotation installation process run during AnnotSV installation.
+    - `annotsv_annotations_dir_tgz`: [annotsv_311_annotations_dir.tgz] - These annotations are simply those from the install-human-annotation installation process run during AnnotSV installation.
 Specifically these are the annotations installed with v3.1.1 of the software.
 Newer or older annotations can be slotted in here as needed.
+    - `aa_data_repo`: [GRCh38_indexed.tar.gz](https://datasets.genepattern.org/?prefix=data/module_support_files/AmpliconArchitect/) - amplicon architect reference tar ball.
+Only needed/used if input is WGS
+    - `mosek_license_file`: [mosek.lic](https://www.mosek.com/license/request/) - required if amplicon architect is run.
+License is good for one year and is renewable
+    - `aa_data_ref_version`: `"GRCh38"`.
+Genome reference version used

 1. Output files (Note, all vcf files that don't have an explicit index output have index files output as as secondary file.
 In other words, they will be captured at the end of the workflow):